openfisca/biryani/docs/source/tutorial1-web-form.rst

 >>> validate_form(req7.POST)
 ({'username': u'John Doe', u'password': u'secret', 'email': u'john@doe.name'}, {u'password': u'Unexpected item'})

-If we want to drop unexpected parameters, we need to use the ``default`` option of the :func:`biryani.baseconv.struct`
+If we want to drop unexpected parameters, we need to use the ``default`` option of the :func:`biryani1.baseconv.struct`
 converter:

 >>> def validate_form(params):